sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/teleop_robot.rst.txt

        * PRESS "k" TO STOP THE ROBOT!
        * PRESS THE EMERGENCY SWITCH ON THE ROBOT.

-   .. hint:: Notice that the teleop node only receives keypresses only when the terminal window is active.
+   .. hint:: Notice that the teleop node receives keypresses only when the terminal window is active.

    .. tip:: Use :code:`CTRL + C` to stop the node.

 Controlling the robot using an Android device
 ----------------------------------------------

+#.
+Turn on robotont

+#.
+Connect yout Android device to Robotont’s network or make sure that your Android device and Robotont’s on-board computer are connected to the same wifi router

 #.
 From your Android device, go to Google Play Store and install the `ROS Control app <https://play.google.com/store/apps/details?id=com.robotca.ControlApp&hl=en>`__.